Hyddwn/HyddwnServer/system/web/wiki/pages/hunting-quests.md

 =============================================================================

-Considered to be part of the [Beginner Quests](?Beginner_Quests_(Uladh)), the Hunting Quests task you with killing certain enemies throughout Uladh.
+Considered to be part of the [Beginner Quests](?Beginner_Quests_(Uladh)), the Hunting Quests task you with killing certain monsters throughout Uladh.

 Hunt 5 White Spiders
 -----------------------------------------------------------------------------